lqt/beautiful-jekyll/publications.md

 pubs:

-    - title: "A retention index-based QSPR model for the quality control of rice" author "Rojas, Cristian and Tripaldi, Piercosimo and Pérez-González, Andrés and Duchowicz, Pablo R and Diez, Reinaldo Pis"
+    - title: "A retention index-based QSPR model for the quality control of rice"
+      author: "Rojas, Cristian and Tripaldi, Piercosimo and Pérez-González, Andrés and Duchowicz, Pablo R and Diez, Reinaldo Pis"
       journal: "Journal of Cereal Science"
       year: "2018"
       media: